apache/flink/docs/dev/table/connect.zh.md

 MIME Type for Comma-Separated Values (CSV) Files") proposed by the Internet Engineering Task Force (IETF).

 The format allows to read and write CSV data that corresponds to a given format schema.
 The format schema can be defined either as a Flink type or derived from the desired table schema.
+Since Flink 1.10, the format will derive format schema from table schema by default.
+Therefore, it is no longer necessary to explicitly declare the format schema.

 If the format schema is equal to the table schema, the schema can also be automatically derived.
 This allows for defining schema information only once.
 The names, types, and fields' order of the format are determined by the